 Per raccontare il vino italiano, bisogna prima capire l’Italia del vino.

 To tell the story of Italian wine, one must first understand the Italy of wine.

-Melissa Vogt is the Deputy Editor of Robert Parker’s Wine Advocate.
-As a California native, she has always appreciated the bounty of the great golden state.
-Now, with her WSET Advanced Certification and as a California Wine Appellation Specialist, she shares her insider perspective of life in California wine country.
-Join Melissa as she shows you what California wine country has to offer, featuring restaurant and wine bar reviews, appellation profiles, winery spotlights, events and more.
-You can also follow her on Facebook, Twitter and Instagram (@MV_FoodDrink), and visit her blog at mvfooddrink.com.
+Melissa Vogt is a former Deputy Editor of The Wine Advocate.
+As a California native, she has always appreciated the bounty of the great Golden State, from restaurant and wine bar reviews, appellation profiles, winery spotlights, events and more.
+You can also follow her on Instagram, and visit her blog, Sonoma Momma.

 Ron Washam is a recovering sommelier who writes the HoseMaster of Wine™ blog.
 While working as a sommelier in Los Angeles, he was named Sommelier of the Year twice, dominating the evening gown competition.
 He is also a professional wine judge, has written for many wine publications under his pseudonym "Name Withheld By Request," and in 2016 was short-listed for a Roederer Wine Writing Award, as well as a drone strike.
 Though he appears to be real, he is actually hollow chocolate.